Upper Body Stretches

 As mentioned previously, do not stretch your muscles while you are cold.
 Always perform a general warm up before you stretch or else you may be wasting your time.

 Hold static stretches for around 30-45 seconds.
-The reason to hold all upper body stretches for 30-45 seconds is because it takes that long for your proprioceptors to relax.
+The reason to hold all upper body stretching exercises for 30-45 seconds is because it takes that long for your proprioceptors to relax.
 Proprioceptors are little sensors in your muscles.

-When you perform static stretching you are not trying to rip your limbs out of the socket and tear your muscles.
+When you perform static stretching exercises, you are not trying to rip your limbs out of the socket and tear your muscles.
 Hold at the point of “mild discomfort” for the duration of the stretch so you don’t cause more harm than good.
+This is the most effective way to perform the best upper body stretching exercises.

 Stability Ball Single Arm Lat Stretch